 - 2 1/2 – 3 cups powdered sugar

-- 1 cup chopped pecans for topping (optional)
+- 1 cup chopped pecans (optional // for topping)

-- Preheat oven to 325 degrees F and butter two round cake pans, or an 8x8 baking dish.
+- Preheat oven to 325 degrees F (162 C) and butter two 8-inch round cake pans, or an 8×8 baking dish (as original recipe is written // adjust number or size of pans if altering batch size).
 Add flour to coat, then shake out excess and set aside.

 - In a large mixing bowl, prepare flax eggs by mixing flaxseed and water and let rest.

 - Core apples (no need to peel) and grate.
 I recommend a mix of finely grated, and coarsely grated.
 Place grated apple on a clean dish towel and gently squeeze to remove about half of the juice.
 Set aside.
 (P.S. you should totally drink that apple juice.)

 - To the flax egg, add sugars, molasses, oil, vanilla, almond milk, grated apples, and whisk.

 - Set a sifter over something to catch fall out and add dry ingredients in this order: 1 cup whole wheat flour (amount as original recipe is written // use 2/3 of the total if altering batch size), baking soda, baking powder, salt, ginger, cinnamon, remaining 1/2 cup whole wheat flour (amount as original recipe is written // use remaining 1/3 of the total if altering batch size).
 Stir gently with a spoon, then sift over wet ingredients and stir to combine, being careful not to over mix).